 Compensation amounts allocated to individual departments.
-See "top down" and "bottom up" budgets.
+See "top-down," "bottom-up," and "zero-based" budgets.

 Designated amounts of money for a given unit or subunit that then may be allocated within that unit, for a given compensation process, such as salary merit increases, bonus payouts, promotions, etc.

 An upper limit on a commission that can be earned in a given period, typically expressed as a percentage of quota attainment.
 For example, if the cap is 120% and a rep achieves 140% of quota for the period, the rep will only be paid 120% of the commission target.

 A form of performance bonus used in private equity and hedge funds, based on the firm's performance.
 It is typically a percentage of profits, but only paid above a certain rate of return (hurdle rate), and may have other restrictions and provisions.

 The process of managing incentive compensation for external sales channels such as agents, agencies, and distributors.
 This requires accurate calculation of performance-based incentives due according to the contracts or incentive plans in place for each participant, and the timely and transparent payment and communication of the incentives.